-Yeah, that’s an interesting perspective, how you put it.
-And I think a lot of people will definitely benefit from this because you’ve kind of seen it all with your experience and over the years you’ve been a propagator of leadership and leadership styles.
+Yeah, that's an interesting perspective, how you put it.
+And I think a lot of people will definitely benefit from this because you've kind of seen it all with your experience and over the years you've been a propagator of leadership and inclusion and leadership styles.

 So, in your lifetime, have you seen leadership styles being morphed in different ways with changing times and priorities and what should essentially be the focus of leaders as we delve into an uncertain future?

 I could answer that question a lot up until the crisis of the pandemic in Covid-19.
-The question usually was what’s changed most in leadership, and my answer is leadership hasn’t changed that much, but what’s changed the most are followers.
+The question usually was what's changed most in leadership, and my answer is leadership and inclusion hasn't changed that much, but what's changed the most are followers.